Lady Georgiana Curzon: Personal life

 On 1 November 1957 she married Lord Lewis Stanton Starkey (1906–1975), a son of Lt.-Col. Lewis Edward Starkey and Mary Kathleen Starkey.
 Lord Starkey was previously married to Clare Désirée Blow (daughter of architect Detmar Jellings Blow).

-She died on 11 January 1976.
+She died in 1976 at The Retreat, in York.
 She is buried at Holy Trinity, Penn Street, and on the tombstone there are two lines by Tennyson: "Oh for the touch of a vanished hand, and the sound of a voice that is still".